| | | metrics

 If production exceeds consumption, the total is positive, and the building

+produces a surplus of energy.
 Building energy consumption and production are highly dependent on two factors:

 building type (i.e., office, residence, restaurant), and climate.
 For comparison,